Gary Yourofsky: Animal rights advocacy

-1996–2001: Early years as an activist
+1996–2001: early years as an activist

 In 1996, Yourofsky founded Animals Deserve Absolute Protection Today and Tomorrow (ADAPTT), a vegan organization opposed to any usage of animals.
 By 2001, the organization had around 2,200 members.

-On March 30, 1997, Yourofsky, alongside 4 members of the Animal Liberation Front (ALF), raided a fur farm in Blenheim, Ontario, Canada, and released 1,542 mink, who were to be killed for their fur.
+On March 30, 1997, Yourofsky, alongside 4 other members of the Animal Liberation Front (ALF), raided a fur farm in Blenheim, Ontario, Canada, and released 1,542 mink.
 The raid reportedly caused damage estimated at C$500,000 to the farm.
-He was arrested, tried, and sentenced to six months in a Canadian maximum-security prison in 1999.
-Out of the six months, Yourofsky spent 77 days in prison.
+Yourofsky was arrested, tried, and sentenced to six months in a Canadian maximum-security prison in 1999 at Elgin Middlesex Detention Centre.
+Of the sentence, Yourofsky served 77 days.
 The experience affected Yourofsky, who said "[he] was no more than an animal in the zoo.
 It wasn't pleasant", and that it has reinforced "[his] empathy and understanding of what these animals go through".

 In the fall of 2000, Yourofsky received $10,000 from PETA to fund the broadcasting of a commercial against "the animal slavery enterprise known as the circus".
 The commercial was broadcast 69 times on a local television channel.

 In 2001, Yourofsky began facing financial problems, such as credit card debt of US$30000, that curtailed his activism for three months of 2001.